oracle/terraform-provider-oci/website/docs/d/database_db_systems.html.markdown

 * `backup_subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup network subnet the DB system is associated with.
 Applicable only to Exadata DB systems.

 	**Subnet Restriction:** See the subnet restrictions information for **subnetId**.
 * `cluster_name` - The cluster name for Exadata and 2-node RAC virtual machine DB systems.
-The cluster name must begin with an an alphabetic character, and may contain hyphens (-).
+The cluster name must begin with an alphabetic character, and may contain hyphens (-).
 Underscores (_) are not permitted.
 The cluster name can be no longer than 11 characters and is not case sensitive.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `cpu_core_count` - The number of CPU cores enabled on the DB system.
 * `data_storage_percentage` - The percentage assigned to DATA storage (user data and database files).
 The remaining percentage is assigned to RECO storage (database redo logs, archive logs, and recovery manager backups).
 Accepted values are 40 and 80.
 The default is 80 percent assigned to DATA storage.
 Not applicable for virtual machine DB systems.